CtrlK

 Suggestions

-Trim the rule summary tables to only include rules that are non-obvious or frequently violated — Claude already knows many of these C++ best practices and doesn't need every rule enumerated.
+Trim rule summary tables to only include rules where the skill adds non-obvious guidance beyond the rule title — Claude already knows the C++ Core Guidelines and doesn't need every rule number restated.

 DimensionReasoningScore